• Skip to primary navigation

 The tomatoes left in the jar should be covered in oil and chilled in the fridge.

-• Oil packed Sun-Dried Tomatoes come in several ways, they may julienned, finely chopped, or whole.
-Herbs and/or spices is often added to the oil like Italian Seasoning, salt, etc.
+• Oil packed Sun-Dried Tomatoes come in several ways, they may be julienned, finely chopped, or whole.
+Herbs and/or spices are often added to the oil like Italian Seasoning, sea salt, etc.

 • Use the oil from the jar to make salad dressings and to saute meats and vegetables.
 It is packed with tomatoey flavor.